 Whether it’s through free medical services, offering classes in English as a second language, or helping a local family with rent or utilities, Southern Baptist churches throughout the land actively reflect God’s love and compassion in their communities.
 In fact, the width and breadth of Southern Baptist ministries of compassion are as expansive as the United States itself, for Southern Baptists minister in every part of this nation, and such ministries are the norm for Southern Baptists.

 Southern Baptist Disaster Relief (SBDR) teams respond to fires, ice storms, tornadoes, damaging winds, hurricanes, and flooding across the United States.
 SBDR is one of the three largest relief organizations in America and includes flood cleanup efforts and long-term rebuilding in the wake of flooding.
-Southern Baptist volunteers prepare most of the meals distributed by the American Red Cross, as well as provide additional vital disaster services.
+Southern Baptist volunteers prepare most of the meals distributed by the American Red Cross and provide many other disaster services.
 Southern Baptists have more than 1,550 mobile disaster response units on call for local, state, and national emergencies, with more than one hundred thousand trained volunteers scattered across the nation.

-Southern Baptist churches across the nation begin their ministries in their own neighborhoods to reach their local communities with the Gospel; but they don't stop there.
+Southern Baptist churches across the nation minister in their own neighborhoods to reach their local communities with the Gospel; but they don’t stop there.
 The strength of Southern Baptist work is found in their voluntary cooperation to work together to advance an aggressive global vision while maintaining a strong home base of ministry fruitfulness.

 Cooperating together is not a new idea.
 The Apostle Paul applauded churches in the New Testament that pooled their resources for Kingdom purposes (1 Corinthians 16:1; 2 Corinthians 8:1–2, 16–24; 11:8).
 The BF&M summarizes the biblical pattern of cooperation this way:

-"Christ's people should, as occasion requires, organize such associations and convention as may best secure cooperation for the great objects of the Kingdom of God.
+“Christ’s people should, as occasion requires, organize such associations and conventions as may best secure cooperation for the great objects of the Kingdom of God.
 Such organizations have no authority over one another or over the churches.
 They are voluntary and advisory bodies designed to elicit, combine, and direct the energies of our people in the most effective manner.
-Members of New Testament churches should cooperate with one another in carrying forward the missionary, educational, and benevolent ministries for the extension of Christ's Kingdom" (BF&M, Article XIV.
-Cooperation)
+Members of New Testament churches should cooperate with one another in carrying forward the missionary, educational, and benevolent ministries for the extension of Christ’s Kingdom.”

 Cooperation helps fuel the fire of Southern Baptist missions and ministries.
-Close to home, Southern Baptists advance the Gospel locally by working together in a local association of churches.
-The Gospel is advanced beyond the local level through participation in missions endeavors, through prayer for these collaborative endeavors, and by contributions through the Cooperative Program, the unified program for funding Convention work.
+Close to home, Southern Baptists advance the Gospel by working together in a local association of churches.
+Beyond the local level, Southern Baptists promote God’s Kingdom through missions endeavors, focused prayer, and contributions through the Cooperative Program, a unified program for funding Convention work.

-When Southern Baptist churches support the Cooperative PRogram in their respective states, their state Baptist convention uses those funds to fuel the ministry and mission goals established by the churches in that state.
-Each state Baptist convention forwards a percentage of the funds received by the state to the Southern Baptist Convention, providing financial support for more than 10,000 missionaries in North America and around the world, theological education through six Southern Baptist seminaries for more than 16,000 full-time and part-time students, and moral advocacy and promotion of religious liberty through the ERLC.
-Cooperative Program funds forwarded from the states also provide support for the SBC operating budget and the work of the SBC Executive Committee.
+Southern Baptist churches support the Cooperative Program by submitting contributions through a network of state and regional Baptist conventions.
+The state Baptist conventions use a portion of these funds to fuel the ministry and mission goals established by the churches in that state.
+Each state Baptist convention then forwards a percentage of those funds to the Southern Baptist Convention, providing financial support for thousands of church planters and missionaries in North America and around the world, theological education through six Southern Baptist seminaries for more than eighteen thousand full-time and part-time students, and moral advocacy and promotion of religious liberty.
+Cooperative Program funds forwarded from the states also provide support for the SBC operating budget.

 Obviously, to spread the Gospel message to the neighborhood and to the nations requires organization and structure to help facilitate the goal.
-For more information on the structure of the Southern Baptist Convention, see the companion publication The Southern Baptist Convention: A Closer Look.
+For more information on the structure of the Southern Baptist Convention, see the companion publications on each area of missions and ministry and The Southern Baptist Convention: A Closer Look.

-The Southern Baptist Convention was formed "to provide a general organization for Baptists in the United States and its territories "for the promotion of Christian missions at home and abroad, and any other objects such as Christian education, benevolent enterprises, and social services which it may deem proper and advisable for the furtherance of the Kingdom of God" (SBC Constitution, Article II).
+The Southern Baptist Convention was formed “to provide a general organization for Baptists in the United States and its territories for the promotion of Christian missions at home and abroad, and any other objects such as Christian education, benevolent enterprises, and social services which it may deem proper and advisable for the furtherance of the Kingdom of God.”

-The SBC is directed by representatives of Southern Baptist churches, called messengers, who meet once a year to adopt a unified missions and ministry budget called the Cooperative Program allocation budget, elect trustees to oversee the ministry entities of the Convention, receive reports from the SBC entities, and transact the business of the Convention.
-These messengers come from churches that have voluntarily banded together to support the missionary, educational, moral advocacy, and benevolent causes of the Convention.
+Representatives, called messengers, from cooperating Southern Baptist churches meet once a year to adopt the Cooperative Program allocation budget, elect trustees to oversee the ministry entities of the Convention, receive reports from the SBC entities, and transact the business of the Convention.
+These messengers come from churches that openly identify with the SBC and have contributed to support the missionary, educational, moral advocacy, and benevolent causes of the Convention.

-Southern Baptists work together to spread the Gospel throughout the land and around around the world.
-Working through 1,169 local associations (composed of the churches that are geographically close to each other) and forty-two state Baptist conventions (composed of the churches in single or multi-state groupings), Southern Baptists voluntarily unite to engage in the Acts 1:8 pattern of spreading the Gospel -- in their local communities, throughout their states, across the nation, and around the world.
+Southern Baptists work together to spread the Gospel throughout the land and around the world.
+Working through more than one thousand geographically-based associations, dozens of ethnic fellowships, and forty-two state and regional Baptist conventions, Southern Baptists voluntarily unite to engage in the Acts 1:8 pattern of spreading the Gospel—in their local communities, throughout their states, across the nation, and around the world.

-The Convention assigns and conducts its work through eleven ministry entities -- two mission boards, six seminaries, an ethics and religious liberty commission, a publishing and retail ministry, and a financial resources services ministry -- a woman's missions auxiliary, and an Executive Committee.
+The Convention assigns and conducts its work through eleven ministry entities—two mission boards, six seminaries, an ethics and religious liberty commission, a publishing and retail ministry, and a financial resources services ministry—and its Executive Committee.
+It also works closely with an auxiliary organization called Woman’s Missionary Union (WMU).
 While some of these ministries are self-sustaining, the majority are supported by the churches with financial contributions through the Cooperative Program.
-Of contributions received by the SBC, almost 73.2 percent funds missions and almost 22 percent provides ministerial training through our seminaries.
-Each of these minitry entities exists for the express purpose of assisting churches in the ultimate goal of advancing the Gospel.
+Of contributions received by the SBC, 73.2 percent funds missions and church planting and another 22 percent provides ministerial training through our seminaries.
+Each of these ministry entities exists for the express purpose of assisting churches in the ultimate goal of advancing the Gospel.

-The answer to the why we do what we do is simple -- Southern Baptists proclaim and minister the Gospel because the love of Christ compels us to do so (2 Corinthians 5:14).
+The answer to why we do what we do is simple—Southern Baptists proclaim and minister the Gospel because the love of Christ compels us to do so (2 Corinthians 5:14).

 God loved us enough to send His one and only Son to pay the penalty for our sins.
 Whoever believes in Him has eternal life (John 3:16).
 In response to the love He has lavished on us, we are called to love one another (John 13:34–35; 15:12–17).

-We know the Way to have our sins forgiven and to have a right relationship with God; the Way to be redeemed from our sin and delivered from its consequences; the Way to have eternal life -- not just forever in heaven, but the fullest life possible -- the life of knowing Him (John 17:3) and knowing Him (Philippians 3:10).
+Southern Baptists know the Way to have our sins forgiven and to have a right relationship with God; the Way to be redeemed from our sin and delivered from its consequences; the Way to have eternal life—not just forever in heaven, but the fullest life possible—the life of knowing Him (John 17:3) and knowing Him (Philippians 3:10).
 That Way is Jesus (John 14:6).
 Love compels us to share the Good News of His love and extend the offer of His forgiveness with as many as possible.